 To Think about the Future, Let Us Look at the Past

 Content marketing has come a long way, with mobile and social media, content becoming an enormous influence over the consumers.
 During the last decade, we saw the birth of social media giants like Facebook and Twitter.
 It was a groundbreaking era that led to new ways content was created and distributed.

-With every passing year the number of users on these networks mushroomed and it became almost unavoidable for businesses to not have a presence on these platforms.
-The content consumption increased by 57% on Facebook and 25% on Twitter, according to a survey by HubSpot.
+With every passing year, the number of users on networks has mushroomed.
+It’s became almost unavoidable for businesses not to have a presence on these platforms.
+The content consumption has increased by 57% on Facebook and 25% on Twitter, according to a survey by HubSpot.
 People realized the power of social media and diverted their resources towards it.
-Ever since Facebook started publishing sponsored content, everyone from home-run small businesses to billion dollar enterprises started publishing ads on Facebook.
+Ever since Facebook started publishing sponsored content, everyone from home-run small businesses to billion dollar enterprises has began publishing ads on Facebook.